john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <br>

 ------
-### Polymorphism.
+## Polymorphism.
 ------
-**Polymorphism** (meaning "many forms") is the ability of an object to perform a single action in different forms where you can call the same method of different JavaScript objects.
+**Polymorphism** (meaning "many forms") is the ability of an object to perform a single action in different forms.
+For example,

+where you can call the same method of different JavaScript objects.

 </dd>
 </dl>